Saturday, August 5

 Mountain City, TN

 Yoga with trees is exactly that—no yoga mat needed.
 Jen Skarsaune from Lucky Dog Homestead will guide you through a sequence of yoga poses using a tree for support while breathing in the fresh forest air.
 Join with the spirit of trees for an intimate experience with nature to bring renewed energy, inspiration and connection.
-With nature as the inspiration as well as the canvas, appreciate the beauty of nature while expressing yourself by creating artistic designs with what nature provides.

 Almost everything will work again if you unplug it for a few minutes.
 Including you.